ESGF/esgf-test-suite/README.md

   - `index_node`: the index node
   - `compute_node`: the compute node

-Specify the full qualified adresse of your nodes.
+Specify the full qualified address of your nodes.
 You may leave some entries empty, but ESGF-test-suite won't let you run the tests that need the missing addresses.